 The rest of these worksheets have 2 to 6 pages for practicing the different multi-letter phonograms.
-They are in alphabetical order so that you can find the worksheets you need easily.
+They are in alphabetical order so that you will find the worksheets you need easily.
 Use them with these videos depending on the level of your children.

-Phonics Activities Beginner (The first 26 phonograms.)
+Phonics Activities Beginner (The first 26 phonograms with video.)

-These PDF multi-letter phonogram worksheets are in alphabetical order and include long vowel phonemes ai and ay, ee, igh, oe, oa, oi and oy, or.
+These PDF multi-letter phonogram worksheets are in alphabetical order and include long vowel phonemes: ai and ay, ee, igh, oe, oa, oi and oy, or.